dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

       it's fun. i've never actually played it.

-- how Overwatch's new social features are a great way to address poor match selection and poor team cooperation (if the endorsement feature doesn't find itself hijacked)
+- how Overwatch's new social features are a great way to address poor match selection and poor team cooperation
+  - if the endorsement feature doesn't find itself hijacked
+  - how this endorsement and group-selection feature addresses many of these problems
+  - it also provides a more-simplistic means identifying players who are good team leaders or at least consistently good followers.
+    - this only works as a means of identifying leadership of the economics of the endorsement feature don't encourage players to always attribute endorsement, even when that specific endorsement wasn't deserved.

 - throwing people's games as a protest tactic (omg he's online, let's make him lose. we're really good at losing. like really good